-David Williams, CIPP/US, CIPM is an eDiscovery and Privacy lawyer in the San Francisco office of Orrick, Herrington & Sutcliffe.
-David consults with Orrick attorneys and clients on eDiscovery strategy and data privacy issues.
+David Williams, CIPP/US, CIPM is an eDiscovery and Cyber, Privacy & Data Innovation lawyer in the San Francisco office of Orrick, Herrington & Sutcliffe.
+David advises clients on a broad range of privacy and cybersecurity matters, including compliance and risk management.

 On February 7 and again on February 10, 2020, the California Attorney General Xavier Becerra released an updated draft of proposed regulations pursuant to the California Consumer Privacy Act of 2018 (“CCPA”).
 The updated drafts feature significant changes, clarifications and reversals of policy from the original proposal.